waitinfuture/emapreduce/intl.en-US/Open Source Components /Druid/Kafka Indexing Service.md

      }
     ```

-7. Execute the query on the master node of the Apache Druid cluster.
+7. Execute the query on the master node of the Druid cluster.

     ``` {#codeblock_vyz_2id_tu0}
     curl --negotiate -u:Druid -b ~/cookies -c ~/cookies -XPOST -H 'Content-Type: application/json' -d @metrics-search.json http://emr-header-1.cluster-1234:8082/druid/v2/?pretty
     ```

-    The `—negotiate`, `-u`, `-b`, and `-c`options are for high-security mode Apache Druid clusters.
+    The `—negotiate`, `-u`, `-b`, and `-c`options are for high-security mode Druid clusters.

 8. You will see a query result similar to the following: